Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Introduction

-The framework provides a multiscale representation of collective cell migration, from single-cell dynamics to population-level behaviours, as we start with a microscopic model that describes the dynamics of single cells in terms of stochastic processes.
+The framework provides a multiscale representation of migration of cell populations, from single-cell dynamics to population-level behaviours.
+In fact, the starting point is a microscopic model that describes the dynamics of single cells in terms of stochastic processes.
 This model takes into account both cell movement, wherein cell reorientation is driven by non-local sensing of the surrounding environment, and environment-induced changes in the cytoskeletal structure.
-Next, extending the limiting procedure employed in~\citep{conte2023non} to the phenotypically heterogeneous scenario considered here, we formally derive the mesoscopic counterpart of this model, which consists of a phenotype-structured kinetic equation for the distribution of cells in each of phase and phenotype space.
+The mesoscopic counterpart of this model, which is formally derived by extending the limiting procedure employed in~\citep{conte2023non} to the phenotypically heterogeneous scenario considered here, is a phenotype-structured kinetic equation for the distribution of cells in each of phase and phenotype space.
 Then, considering an appropriately rescaled version of this kinetic equation, we formally derive the corresponding macroscopic model, which takes the form of a partial differential equation (PDE) for the cell number density.
+Being derived from an underlying model of single-cell dynamics, such a macroscopic equation constitutes a sound population-level model of cell migration.

-To validate the formal procedure employed to derive the macroscopic model from the microscopic one, we first compare the results of numerical simulations of the two models.
+To validate the formal procedures employed to derive the macroscopic model from the microscopic model, through the mesoscopic one, we first compare the results of numerical simulations of the two models.
 We then compare numerical solutions of the macroscopic model with the results of cell locomotion assays from~\citep{goodman1989e8}, to test the ability of the model to recapitulate qualitative features of experimental observations.
-We finally report on numerical solutions of a reduced macroscopic model, and compare them with numerical simulations of the original model, in order to assess the robustness of the observed patterns of collective cell migration.
+We finally report on numerical solutions of a reduced macroscopic model, and compare them with numerical simulations of the original model, in order to assess the robustness of the observed patterns of cell migration.
+The modelling framework presented here provides a mean to investigate the movement of phenotypically heterogeneous cell populations driven by environmental sensing, in scenarios where the extracellular environment may induce changes in direction, speed, and sensing radius of the cells.
+In particular, in this article we explore how the interplay between environment-induced changes in speed and in sensing radius may impact on the migration of cell populations.